joexxxxxx/vue-countup-plus/README.md

 ## ✨ Features

-- 🎯 Easy to use Vue 3 component and composable
+- 🎯 Easy to use Vue 3 component, composable, and directive
 - 💪 Written in TypeScript with full type support
 - 🎨 Highly customizable animation options
 - 📦 Lightweight with zero dependencies
-- 🔧 Support for both component and composition API
+- 🔧 Support for component, composition API, and directive
 - 🌐 UMD, ESM, and IIFE bundle formats

 ## 📦 Installation